 It can be hard to accept that your child has any special needs– whether the need be physical, developmental, medical, social, or educational.
 You may feel isolated, frightened, confused and overwhelmed.
 Pilot Parents is proof that you are not alone.

 are trained volunteers who have experienced the heartbreaks and joys of having a child with special needs.
 They are willing to listen to and help other parents deal with frustrations and feelings that occur.

-can offer practical suggestions for meeting the daily challenges of caring for a child.
+can offer practical suggestions for meeting the daily challenges of caring for a child with special needs.
 By sharing their experiences they can supplement information provided by professionals, family members, and friends.

 Pilot Parents provide:

-• Information geared to the family’s needs for knowledge about disabilities, services, resources and organizations.
+• Information geared to the family’s needs; knowledge about disabilities, services, resources, and organizations.

 • Referrals to appropriate services.

 • Access to other types of support services.